Skip to Content

 Jutting through the middle of the aquarium is a clear tube waterslide that allows riders to get up close and personal with the sharks.

-One of my favorite aspects of The Tank, however, is the poolside gaming that’s offered.
-My wife and I have spent numerous late nights at their craps tub that’s commonly offered at a $5 minimum.
+One of my favorite aspects of The Tank, however, is the poolside gaming.
+My wife and I have spent numerous late nights at their craps tub that’s usually offered at a $5 minimum.
+You can get in for free, even if not staying at the hotel, to gamble poolside.

 If booking a hotel with an upper-echelon pool is a priority, you’ll have a difficult time going wrong with any of the above resort options.
 Have a great time in Vegas, and enjoy your poolside relaxation!